- But Won't Mineral Sunscreen Make Me Look Like a Ghost?

-- the Hawaii Food Industry Association
+- The Hawaii Food Industry Association

 - Chamber of Commerce Hawaii

-- the Personal Care Products Council
+- The Personal Care Products Council

 - Retail Merchants of Hawaii

-My guess is that unwarranted concern over skin cancer risks (Hawaii Medical Assn?) and money/economics are behind all of them.
-Bayer, parent company to Coppertone, bemoans in the Washington Post that the bill will “restrict consumer choice.”
+My guess is that unwarranted concern over skin cancer risks (Hawaii Medical Association?) and money/economics are behind all of them.
+Bayer, the parent company to Coppertone, bemoans in the Washington Post that the bill will “restrict consumer choice.”
 Oh, poor us!
 I say, let’s let sunscreen brands that will keep us all safe make some money here!

-Just because 70% of sunscreens on the market – 3500 different ones – contain oxybenzone and octinoxate doesn’t mean it’s best for human bodies – and it’s clear to me that the “Consumer Healthcare Products Association,” which opposes the bill, is not in business for the good of the consumer, but the good of big brands.
+Just because 70% of sunscreens on the market – 3500 different options – contain oxybenzone and octinoxate doesn’t mean it’s best for human bodies – and it’s clear to me that the “Consumer Healthcare Products Association,” which opposes the bill, is not in business for the good of the consumer, but the good of big brands.

 One reason that we have found ourselves in this pickle is that the FDA hasn’t approved any new sunscreen active ingredients since the 1970s, and there wasn’t any sort of environmental toxicity testing done back then!